 One of the hardest concepts to teach and for piano student’s to learn is how to curve their fingers.
 It is a challenge because children don’t understand why it’s so important and curving our fingers doesn’t come naturally.
 Curving the fingers is important because as lessons progress and the piano repertoire gets harder, correct technique makes a world of difference.
 The fingers are able to move with more ease and have greater touch control when they stay curved.
-So in this blog post, I want to give you 3 ways piano student’s can practice curving their fingers.
+So in this blog post, I want to give you 3 ways piano student’s can practice curving their fingers while in beginning piano lessons.

 1. “Gulp” here’s a water bottle